Please be ready with your application reference number starting with 'P'. For example P1234567

 √ Step 4: Australian National Character Check forwards all applications through a secure portal to the National Police Checking Service system.

 √ Step 5: The applicants' information is compared against a stream of all the entire criminal database in the nation.

 √ Step 6: Result is provided to Australian National Character Check.
 It either comes out as No Disclosable Court outcome (NDCO) or with a Disclosable Court Outcome (DCO) and the details.

-√ Step 7: The National Criminal History Check is complete and returned to the applicant.
+√ Step 7: The Nationally Coordinated Criminal History Check is complete and returned to the applicant.